-Subjects will use the P-APPS (1 = Minimal, 2 = Mild, 3 = Moderate, 4 = Severe, 5 = Extreme) [REDACTED] to self-assess the severity of their [REDACTED] platysma prominence at maximum contraction [REDACTED]
+Subjects will use the P-APPS (1 = Minimal, 2 = Mild, 3 = Moderate, 4 = Severe, 5 = Extreme) [REDACTED] to self-assess the severity of their left and right platysma prominence at maximum contraction (left and right ratings captured separately).

-There are no pandemic or natural disaster-related protocol modifications for the P-APPS procedure.
+There are no COVID-19 protocol modifications for the P-APPS procedure.
 If a site visit is missed at which this assessment was planned, the assessment will be skipped for that timepoint.